In this article, you can learn how to search for content in Happeo.

 Search Results within Happeo can be found in one unified list on the center-left of the page.
 These results include Happeo Channels, Pages, People, Posts, and Launcher items.

-On the right side of the page, you can find search results for Integrations, Apps, and hashtags.
+You can find search results for Integrations, Apps, and hashtags on the right side of the page.
 You can click View all to view all results for one of the aforementioned.

 By clicking any of the Search Results, you will be taken to the destination to which the Search Result belongs, whether it’s within Happeo or another location such as Google Drive or Slack.